noaione/yuusha-shoukan-ln/sources/v08/seriousact.md

 emotion, expressed her gratitude while seemingly praying towards Kaito...
 After a few moments, she looked as if she noticed something.

-[...Wait a freaking sec!?
+[...Wait a freaking sec?!
 Don’t tell me, that Flag King...
-He’s planning to reach his hands on me even when I’m here in the back covers!?
+He’s planning to reach his hands on me even when I’m here in the back covers?!
 H-How terrifying...
 However, frustrating it may be, I can feel my Affection Meters rising...
-Gununu, d*mn it, Kaito.]
+Gununu, damn it, Kaito.]

 While looking at Serious-senpai, whose expression changes after a few moments, Under King tilted her head and muttered to herself.